lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 AWS is responsible for:

-- The infrastructure of S3 (global security, durability, availability, the ability to sustain concurrent loss of data in two facilities, etc)
+- The infrastructure of S3 (global security, durability, availability, the ability to sustain concurrent loss of data in two facilities, etc.).
-- Configuration and vulnerability analysis
+- Configuration and vulnerability analysis.
-- Compliance validation
+- Compliance validation.

 We are responsible for:

-- Versioning
+- Versioning.
-- Bucket Policies
+- Bucket policies.
-- Replication Setup
+- Replication setup.
-- Logging & Monitoring
+- Logging & monitoring.
-- Using the most optimal Storage class
+- Using the most optimal storage class.
-- Data encryption at rest and in transit
+- Data encryption at rest and in transit.

 ### Snow Family